-The Division of Computer Science offers several undergraduate and graduate degrees, coupled with degree options, that prepare students well for a career of life-long learning in the areas of computer science, computer security and networking, information technology, and digital gaming, entertainment and simulation.
+The Division of Computer Science at Kentucky State University offers undergraduate and graduate degrees that prepare students well for a career of life-long learning in the areas of computer science, computer security and networking, information technology, and digital gaming, entertainment and simulation.

-The Cyberinfrastructure Graduate Program offers programs of study toward a Master of Science in Computer Science Technology and is designed for students with Computer Science backgrounds as well as those without a background in Computer Science.
-More »
+Our Master of Science in Computer Science Technology Program is designed for students with Computer Science backgrounds as well as those without a background in Computer Science.

 Courses are designed to enable graduates to analyze, design, and develop computer and information systems, networks, and games.
 Introducing graduates to today’s prevailing programming languages, frameworks, tools, and industry best practices will pave the way for successful careers in the highly-demanded STEM (Science, Technology, Engineering, and Math) fields with the greatest potential of growth in the 21st century economy.